Door County Cottage Rentals • Kangaroo Lake • Baileys Harbor • Wisconsin

 Since then the tourism industry has grown.
 Although Door County has a year-round population of about 28,000, it experiences an influx of tourists each summer between Memorial Day and Labor Day, with over 2.1 million visitors per year.
 The majority of tourists and summer residents come from the metropolitan areas of Milwaukee, Chicago, Madison, Green Bay, and the Twin Cities, although Illinois residents are the dominant group both in Door County and further south along the eastern edge of Wisconsin.

-Kangaroo Lake
+Kangaroo Lake & the local area

 1156 acres in size with a maximum depth of 12 feet.